synkio/synkio-blog/_posts/2013-07-28-temporary-music-love.md

 ---
 published: true
-title: Making sure your temporary music choice stays temporary by using the Synkio community.
+title: Temporary Music Love
 layout: post
 allow_comments: "true"
 who: vince
 bio: Vince helps make Synkio
 ---

+Making sure your temporary music choice stays temporary by using the Synkio community.<!--excerpt-->

 Temp love.
 Temporary Love.
 We should know better.
-The clue is in the name, it's 'Temporary...'<!--excerpt-->
+The clue is in the name, it's 'Temporary...'

 Early in a production, you use a temporary piece of music to help shape your visual edit.
 You start with a song that has worked in the past, or just something that is readily available and feels like it fits the mood of the shot.
 It's a band-aid that holds together the production as you move closer to a final edit and search for the music that you'll eventually use... but then, something horrible happens.
 You fall in love.